 Is it necessary to wash the rice before cooking?

-Yes, it is necessary to wash the rice first.
-Washing the rice before cooking not only removes the excess starch on the outer layer of the rice but also cleans it from dust, bugs, and chemical residue during processing.
-As someone who grew up eating rice every day, washing the rice before cooking is a common thing in most Asian households.
+Yes, it is necessary to wash the rice before cooking.
+It not only removes the excess starch but also cleans them from dust, bugs, and chemical residue during the processing.

 Is it necessary to wash the quinoa before cooking?

-Washing quinoa prior to cooking not only helps to remove potential dust and debris but also reduces its bitter taste, especially in colored quinoa.
+Washing quinoa before cooking not only helps remove potential dust and debris but also reduces its bitter taste, especially in colored quinoa.

 Should I soak brown rice before cooking?